 Estimates - Data in CFS tables reflect survey estimates, that is, these numbers and percentages are estimated totals produced using the sum of weighted shipment data (reported or imputed).
 CFS respondents provided data for a sample of shipments made by their respective establishments in the survey year.
 For each establishment, an estimate of that establishment's total value of shipments was produced for the entire survey year.
 To do this, four different weights were used - the shipment weight, the shipment nonresponse weight, the quarter weight, and the quarter nonresponse weight.
 Three additional weights were then applied to produce estimates representative of the entire universe - the establishment-level adjustment weight, the establishment (or sample) weight, and the industry-level adjustment weight.

-Great circle distance - The shortest distance between two points on the surface of a sphere over the surface of that sphere.
+Great Circle Distance - The shortest distance between two points on the surface of a sphere, measured over the surface of that sphere.

 The modes of transportation were defined as follows: